 PHILIPA THE ANANAS CHAMPACA

-Philippa needs plenty of sunshine to thrive.
+Philippa the Ornamental Pineapple needs plenty of sunshine to thrive.
 Place her near a south facing window or in the garden during the months of July and August if the weather stays warm.
 The more sunlight the better but at least 3-5 hours of bright light is ideal.
-Lighting-wise Philippa pairs perfectly with Sasha, Alex and Percy.
+Lighting-wise Philippa pairs perfectly with Sasha (Bird of Paradise, Strelitzia Nicolai) Alex (Aloe Vera) and Percy (Beaucarnea Recurvata)

 In the summer she will need frequent watering.
 This will depend on how much sunshine Philippa gets.
 If she’s in a sunny spot then watering up to twice a week will be needed.
 Water less frequently in the winter months or if it is in a shady part of the home.
 It’s always best to check the first two inches of her soil to make sure they are dry before you water again.

 Philippa can tolerate a good amount of humidity.
 She may suffer in a very dry room but normal household humidity should be sufficient to keep Philippa happy.
-For a humidity boost place the Philippa next to a plant that releases humidity like Bonnie, Hamish and Lily.
+For a humidity boost place the Philippa next to a plant that releases humidity like Bonnie (Chlorophytum Bonnie or spider plant) Hamish (Nephrolepis Boston or Boston Fern) and Lily (Spathiphyllum Vivaldi or Peace Lily)

 The ideal temperature for Philippa is between 20ºC-30ºC.
 She can adapt to warmer temperatures but is not so tolerant to a cold room.
 If possible keep the room warmer than 18ºC to keep Philippa happy.